 Additionally, 1 in 2 respondents weren’t sure if their client’s current vendor offered a true cloud upgrade path and over a third predicted that at only 25% of software applications would be non-cloud in just three years’ time.

 The findings suggest that the level of confusion remains high – which also correlates with similar surveys taken among Financial Directors in the SMB community.
 That’s why we’re continuing to educate industry professionals around the subject of selecting the right cloud option.
 If you’re still unsure too, don’t forget to read our blog on the true cloud v fake cloud differences.

 Other data from the survey indicated high levels of fear associated with making any sort of change to their finance system, despite know it is inevitable in the medium term.
 A total of 73% of respondents suggested that they had ‘outgrown’ their existing system but didn’t feel there was an obvious, affordable next step with their existing provider.

 Additional information was polled regarding the biggest headaches associated with finance software in Accountancy practices, Brexit, and payment mechanisms of the future – all of which will be analysed and released in our next post-show communication.

-Our team of dedicated account managers can explain all the benefits and walk you through our savvy functionality.
+Our team of dedicated account managers can explain all the benefits and walk you through our true cloud accounting software.
 Book a demo today by calling 020 7729 3260, emailing: email@example.com or complete our contact form for a call back.